 “Beethoven’s Fifth Nightmare” ~ aleXander hirka

-audio-montage – (early 1970s)
+audio-montage – approx 1972

-In my little apartment in Chicago, with two cassette players and one reel-to-reel gizmo.
+In my little apartment in Chicago, I had two small cassette players and one reel-to-reel gizmo.

 The Beatles mash-up in the second half of my piece predates The Residents somewhat similar ideas in “Beyond the Valley of a Day In The Life” by a few years.